kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README-FLOW.md

 ## Notes on arrays

-- Arrays of primitives: created via `InputFactory.createArrayInput()`; each item is an input with add/remove controls.
+- Arrays of primitives: created via `InputFactory.createArrayInput()`; each item is an input.
+Add/remove are data-first via `FormModel` through generator wiring.
 - Arrays of objects: rendered as nested `form-ui-group` with an internal array UI; nav item points to this group.
 Nested object children within an array item are listed under the item in the sidebar.
+Add/remove/reorder are data-first via command API.

 ---